twilio/react-native-twilio-video-webrtc/docs/README.md

 **Track**: `{enabled: boolean, trackName: string, trackSid: string}`

-**VideoFormat**: `{width?: number, height?: number, frameRate?: number}` - Video capture format configuration.
+**VideoFormat**: `{width: number, height: number, frameRate: number}` - Video capture format configuration that can be passed in the `connect` method.
 When not specified, the SDK automatically selects the best available format from the camera.
+All three fields are mandatory.
+Note: On Android, frame rates lower than 15 fps will have no effect

 ### CustomTwilioVideoView ([src/TwilioVideo.android.js](../src/TwilioVideo.android.js))